wp-plugins/finance-calculator-with-application-form/readme.txt

 The calculator features payment protection, and 12 to 60 months calculation.

-The plugin can be used for car purchases, mortgage payments, real estate and big loans calculations.
+The plugin can be used for car purchases or payments, real estate and big loans calculations.

 Check the [official homepage](http://getbutterfly.com/wordpress-plugins/finance-calculator-with-application-form/ "getButterfly") for feedback and support.